lcp102/co2sense/upstart.md

 <img src="blog1.png" alt="Our problem at hand" class="inline"/>

 I had to, on multiple occassions carry a VGA / HD screen alongside a keyboard that can be attached to the Pi.
 Demos required at the workplace required me to carry the entire working prototype to locations at my work-campus.
 This was even more cumbersome when the number of discrete electronics on the bread board started piling up.
-On each of occassions I had to connect the monitor , keyboard and manually start the program on the Pi and then speak about it.
+On each of occassions I had to connect the monitor , keyboard and manually start the program on the Pi , followed by a talk on it.

-I kept wishing for a better way to do this.
 While I knew there had to be a professional way to get around this , just did not know **how?**.
 What's amusing - Despite being aware of `systemd` upstarting service units on Linux , I never had thought of applying them to this effect.

 > When you are into an idea , one tends to miss out on the width of the subject matter.
 Only when you have satisfactory results would you then try experiments with other moving parts.

-I was perhaps so held up with getting correct values from the sensor , this just conveniently slipped me.
+I was perhaps so held up with getting correct values from the sensor, this just conveniently slipped me.

-### Upstarting services
+### Upstarting services to the rescue:
 ****

 Getting the desired program run at the start as a `systemd` unit instantly gets rid of the need to carry around the peripherals.
-One can turn on the Pi and expect things to crank up just as desired.Pi would mostly fire-up servics that run infinite loops of sensing at regular intervals.
+One can turn on the Pi and expect things to crank up just as desired.Pi would then fire-up servics that run infinite loops of sensing at regular intervals.

-Majority of the projects that I worked on have this chracteristic.
+Making upstarters is not a daunting task at all , but you have to realise that we have options of 2 systems that work during the boot to get the services started.

+1. initd (legacy)
+2. systemd (contemporary)

-`initd` on the flipside can be tricky since units are blocking, and if are spawned at the wrong time.
+`initd` on the one side can be tricky since units are blocking / serial, and if are spawned at the wrong time they can put your Pi's boot process into a permanent "hang".

-While `systemd` does not have sequential nature of upstarting, you can breathe a sigh of relief knowing the Raspbian Jessie uses `systemd`.But for an one-off case here is how you can still mess up your Pi working on `systemd` itself.
+While `systemd` is inherently parallel, you can breathe a sigh of relief knowing the Raspbian Jessie uses `systemd`.For an one-off case still, here is how you can mess up your Pi working on `systemd` itself.

 **Don't try the steps below, this may lead to Pi being inaccessible over the network and hungup on the boot !
 Leaving you no choice but to flash the SD card and reload evrything again.**